Adam Freedhand, M.D. Board Certified Orthopedic Surgeon Adult Joint Reconstruction Specialist

 - Graduated Medical School from the State University of New York, Health Science Center at Brooklyn.

 Dr. Freedhand moved to Texas in the summer of 2011.
-He was recruited to join the rapidly growing Orthopaedic Department as an assistant professor at the University Of Texas Health Science Center in Houston.
+He was recruited to join the rapidly growing Orthopedic Department as an assistant professor at the University Of Texas Health Science Center in Houston.
 The focus of his recruitment was to further the development of joint replacement services at UT Ortho.
 His clinical practice focuses on minimally invasive surgical techniques including direct anterior hip replacement, partial and total knee replacement.
 In every effort to enhance patient care and outcomes he utilizes technologies such as robot assisted surgery and computer navigation.
 He is actively involved in the development of patient centric pathways and protocols to optimize the joint replacement experience.

 In addition to his role in direct patient care, Dr Freedhand is involved in resident and postgraduate physician education, surgical training and instrument design used in minimally invasive joint replacement procedures of the hip and knee.